adriangb/xpresso/docs/tutorial/param_constraints_and_metadata.md

     For example, you can do `Limit = Annotated[int, QueryParam(), Field(gt=0)]` and then use that like `limit: Limit` in your endpoint function.
     This is also useful if you are re-using the same parameter in multiple function signatures or even across modules.

-Of course, you will get automatic validation of the `gt` constraints and the metadata will be reflected inthe  OpenAPI schema:
+Of course, you will get automatic validation of the `gt` constraints and the metadata will be reflected in the  OpenAPI schema:

 ![Swagger UI](param_constraints_and_metadata_001.png)